Stand in Solidarity•

 - If you are unfamiliar with our Burke Residency, it is a program featuring pop-up collections from one designer and one artist which rotates every 3 months.
 Our program is coming up on its one year anniversary in August, and so far 4 of our 7 residencies have featured POC with 2 of them being black female artists.
 Going forward, I am dedicating at least 5 of the 8 residency slots per year to BIPOC.
 I will be working to add an application submission form for program participation to the website soon (if any web folks can assist with this please reach out to me!).

-- I joined Claude Home's organizing effort for a collective of retailers to continue to support the Black community with a monthly donation of proceeds.
-You can visit our page here to see some of the organizations we've donated to since starting the business in 2017, and we will continue to center organizations focused on education, civil rights, and social justice with future donations.
+- You can visit our page here to see some of the organizations we've donated to since starting the business in 2017, and we will continue to center organizations focused on education, civil rights, and social justice with future donations.

 As always, my inbox is open for any and all dialogue and feedback!